- Three entry models

 🟢 Pattern Rating

 Each entry model receives a rating in the form of green circles next to its name 🟢.
 The rating ranges from one to four circles, based on the historical performance of similar patterns.
 To calculate this rating, we backtest past data by analyzing candle behavior during the model’s formation and assign circles according to how similar patterns performed historically.
+Example Ratings:

 🟢 – One circle